DigitalRuby/ExchangeSharp/README.md

 Please send pull requests if you have made a change that you feel is worthwhile, want a bug fixed or want a new feature.
 You can also donate to get new features.

 ## Building
 Visual Studio 2017 is recommended. .NET 4.7.1+ or .NET core 2.0+ is required.
+If running on Windows, Windows 8.1 or newer is required.
 <a href='https://www.nuget.org/packages/DigitalRuby.ExchangeSharp/'>Available on Nuget: ![NuGet](https://img.shields.io/nuget/dt/DigitalRuby.ExchangeSharp.svg)
 ``` PM> Install-Package DigitalRuby.ExchangeSharp -Version 0.5.1 ```
 </a>